 That amendment could be approved by a resolution passed in lieu of a meeting but only if allowed by this Constitution.

-Any proposed resolution to amend or replace this Constitution shall be signed by at least 90 per cent of eligible Members and given in writing to the Executive Committee at least 14 Working Days before the General Meeting at which the resolution is to be considered and accompanied by a written explanation of the reasons for the proposal.
+Any proposed resolution to amend or replace this Constitution shall be signed by at least 90 per cent of eligible Members and given in writing to the Board at least 14 Working Days before the General Meeting at which the resolution is to be considered and accompanied by a written explanation of the reasons for the proposal.

-At least 7 Working Days before the General Meeting at which any amendment is to be considered the Executive Committee shall give to all Members notice of the proposed resolution, the reasons for the proposal, and any recommendations the Executive Committee has.
+At least 7 Working Days before the General Meeting at which any amendment is to be considered the Board shall give to all Members notice of the proposed resolution, the reasons for the proposal, and any recommendations the Board has.

 When an amendment is approved by a General Meeting it shall be notified to the Registrar of Incorporated Societies in the form and manner specified in the Act for registration and shall take effect from the date of registration.